yeuai/botscript/README.md

 * prompt
 * replies

-## prompt
+## prompts

-Prompt are suggested answers which helps human quickly select and reply.
+Prompt is suggested answers which helps human quickly select and reply.

 Prompt must be started with symbol `?`.